academe/XeroPHP/README.md

 ```

 But do be aware that when you hit a scalar (e.g. a string) then that is what you will get
 back and not a `ResponseData` object.

-In addition, some scalars are returned from the API
+The API sometimes returns a `null` for a field or resource rather than simply omitting the
-as a null, such as the `pagination` field when fetching a single `payrun`, or the `problem`
+field.
+Examples are the `pagination` field when fetching a single `payrun`, or the `problem`
 field when there is no problem.
-Some helper functions to look at the content within these common fields, with validation
-for when it is an explicit `null` rather than just *not set*, would be useful.
-There may be an argument for treating `null` nodes the same way as missing nodes, replacing
-it with an empty `ResponseData`.
+In this case, when you fetch the value, you will be given an empty `ResponseData` object
+instead.